 With limited exceptions, students may not be in campus housing prior to the Early Winter Return date (i.e. December 22 - January 7).

 CU@BC students are not automatically approved for housing during Winter Break.

-Room changes for CU@BC students within Barnard housing are typically not available.
+Selecting into a specific space in Barnard housing as part of the Housing Exchange is intended to be an academic-year-long commitment.
+Thus, room changes for CU@BC students within Barnard housing are typically not available.
 Requests may be considered in special circumstances, but Barnard students will be prioritized for vacancies first and any changes must be approved by Columbia Housing Services.
 Students who wish to move back to the Columbia campus must receive permission from Columbia Housing Services.
-Requests for a CU student to move from a Columbia residence hall to the Barnard campus will considered only in rare circumstances and depend on the balance of the BC/CU Housing Exchange.
+Requests for a CU student to move from a Columbia residence hall to the Barnard campus will considered only in rare circumstances and are dependent upon on the balance of the BC/CU Housing Exchange count.

 CU@BC students will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract, for billing purposes) and must follow all Barnard College & residence hall policies (see http://barnard.edu/reslife/handbook for the Barnard Residence Hall Handbook).
 CU@BC students who violate Barnard (or Columbia) policies will be referred to the Columbia Office of Judicial Affairs and Community Standards (OJA) for adjudication; however, they may also be asked to meet with the Barnard Hall Director or Associate Director responsible for their Barnard residence hall to discuss the impact of their behavior on the community.